 We’re promised that without the careful combination of electrolytes and ingredients in Gatorade, we’re going to get dehydrated when exercising and suffer.

-Here’s what happens: When you sweat, you lose fluids and electrolytes, especially sodium and chloride (which is why your sweat tastes salty…stop tasting your sweat you creep).
+Here’s what happens: When you sweat, you lose fluids and electrolytes, especially sodium and chloride (which is why your sweat tastes salty…stop tasting your sweat).
 Now, when you’re lacking fluids and electrolytes, your muscles and performance can suffer.

 So that’s where Gatorade ALLEGEDLY will solve all of your problems.

 Here’s the truth: unless you are exercising for hours and hours and hours, your electrolyte imbalance will not cause a drop in performance.
 If you are exercising for an hour or less, some sips of water to quench your thirst is more than enough.

 If you are exercising for hours upon hours, then additional products may help.

 In these instances, Gatorade could help potentially, but there’s nothing in Gatorade that’s magic.
 It’s sugar, water, sodium, potassium, and then some artificial and natural flavoring to make it taste and look the way it does.

 Want the benefits of Gatorade while on your marathon run without having to buy Gatorade?
 Make your own!

 As Al Kavado talks about here, try mixing water, honey, salt, and/or lemon juice.
 Try different combos (mixing in some OJ or using coconut water!)

 And just like that, you have your sodium, some sugars, and rehydration.
 No fancy marketing required.